SekerDAO/Usul/README.md

 ### Roles Module

-This module defines membership and specific permissions over actions on the Gnosis Safe that bypass the token weighted proposal module.
+This a second GNosis Safe module that defines membership and specific permissions over actions on the Gnosis Safe that bypass the token weighted proposal module.
 It may be desirable for DAOs to leave specific permission for quick actions that do not need to be brought before the entire community's vote.

 This module uses a registry of byte code to enable all possible roles that a DAO can think of in the future.

 #### Roles API
 ```
-TBD
+roles.safeEnterMember
+/// @param address The address of the member to add

+roles.safeRemoveMember
+/// @param address The address of the member to remove

+roles.safeAddRole
+/// @param address The address of the member to a role to
+/// @param Role The role structure contain the allowed bytes to execute

+roles.safeRemoveRole
+/// @param address The address of the member to remove a role from
+/// @param uint The role ID to remove from the member registery

+roles.executeModuleByRole
+/// @param uint The role ID to use for execution permissions
+/// @param address The target address for execution
+/// @param uint The ether value to pass during exectution
+/// @param bytes The method signature that is allowed by this role
+/// @param bytes The parameters data that is allowed by this role
+/// @param operation The enumarated call or delegatecall option
 ```

 ## Admin Burning